visit-dav/visit/src/doc/getting_help/platforms.rst

 This does occasionally happen but it is very rare.
 Instead, we ask that users please try to keep up to date with the most current minor release of VisIt.

-.. tip:: Wherever possible, its best if users can keep a version or two *behind* the current minor release around as a fall back in case the current release introduces any show-stopper behavior.
+.. tip:: Wherever possible, it's best if users can keep a version or two *behind* the current minor release around as a fall back in case the current release introduces any show-stopper behavior.

 What this means is that the only *supported* version of VisIt_ is the *current* minor version which can be identified by browsing our `releases <https://visit-dav.github.io/visit-website/releases-as-tables/>`__ page.
 When users report issues which are reproducible *only* in versions of VisIt_ older than the *current* minor version, the team may be able to suggest work-arounds but will otherwise ask users to please upgrade to the current version.